 It’s Book Tag time!

-The first tag of 2022 is a brand new one created by Lynn over at Lynn’s Books and is based on ten popular resolutions/best intentions.
-Here goes my attempt at the Good Intentions Book Tag
+The first tag of 2023 is an updated version of a tag created by Lynn over at Lynn’s Books and is based on ten popular resolutions/best intentions.
+Here goes my 2023 attempt at the Good Intentions Book Tag.

 Exercise more : This is a book that is a real chunkster, in fact you will need help to even pick this book up: